 It appears Oshwlab holds frequent events in which you can obtain some coupons or points, which can be spent on JLCPCB/LCSC/their other services.
-A Halloween event just finished, and Christmas one was just announced.
+A Halloween event just finished, and a Christmas one was just announced.

-As a result of the summer event I got a coupon that I decided to spend on a lot of different PCBs and even try something new from JLC3DP/JLCCNC.
+As a result of the summer event, I got a coupon that I decided to spend on a lot of different PCBs and even try something new from JLC3DP/JLCCNC.

 Multicolor PCB coupons can still be obtained very easily as they are exchanged 1:1 from points.